nathanhornby/hashid_field/README.md

 # Hashid Field

 Enables you to add a unique and read-only hash to an entry, generated using the entry ID.
 Ideal for using as an obfuscated URL slug or non-sequential ID.
-This extension uses the Hashids PHP library: http://www.hashids.org/php/.
+This extension uses the [Hashids](http://www.hashids.org/php/) library.

 [![Code Climate](https://codeclimate.com/github/nathanhornby/hashid_field.png)](https://codeclimate.com/github/nathanhornby/hashid_field)